bimdata/bimdata-viewer-sdk/README.md

 cp .env.example .env
 ```

-Edit .env file with your preferences (yout client_id)
+Edit .env file with your preferences (your client_id)

 ### Compiles and hot-reloads for development
 ```